nazavode/zirkon/docs/source/introduction.rst

 Defaults
 --------

-Zirkon supports default values; these values are stored in a separated space (not in the dictionary), and they are not serialized; nevertheless they can be accessed as normal values:
+Zirkon supports default values; these values are stored in a separated space, not in the dictionary, and they are not serialized; nevertheless they can be accessed as normal values:

  >>> defaults = {'x': 1.0, 'y': 2.0}
  >>> config = Config(defaults=defaults)